 So, as I said, the most common PCM used is paraffin wax for the temperature ranges that we see.
 There are also salt hydrates.
 They present certain challenges being that it’s a salt-based phase change material.
 So, it does have a tendency to be more corrosive, therefore material selection becomes much more important.

 And then you also have metals.
-You know, solders are technically phase change materials and depending on the temperature that you want that phase change to occur and how much energy you want to store and any match requirements, metals might actually be the ideal choice for you.
+You know, solders are technically phase change materials, and depending on the temperature that you want that phase change to occur and how much energy you want to store any match requirements, metals might actually be the ideal choice for you.

 Thermal Conductivity in PCM Heat Sinks